Fire prevention tips

 - Any camp/bonfire on campus must be in approved locations and requires a permit from Public Safety.

 A fire may include visible flames or strong odors of burning.
-The appropriate emergency action is for persons to evacuate the building quickly and safely and call 911 and Earlham Public Safety at 765-983-1400.
+The appropriate emergency action is for persons to evacuate the building quickly and safely and call 911, then Earlham Public Safety at 765-983-1400.

 - If you are the person who has discovered the fire, extinguish it ONLY if you can do so safely and quickly.